iewnfod/CAIE_Code/README.md

 - `remote`
   - `github`: Use GitHub as the update source.
 This source is always the latest.
   - `gitee`: If you have an Internet connection issue to GitHub, please use this as a mirror source in China Mainland.

+- `branch`
+  - `master`: The latest version of CPC, this may contain many untested functions.
+  - `nightly`: This branch will update once a day.
+Early adopters can try this branch, please actively report the issue.
+  - `stable`: Updates are slow, but the most stable.

+  > In a developer mod, your remote will not be changed by config and the branch will be locked in `master`.

 - `dev`
   - `true`: Enable the developer mode.
   - `false`: Disable the developer mode.